tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_9/2020-09-13-item-1-why-its-hard-to-scale-ai.md

 - Make operations efficient and repeatable
 - Use meta models or transfer learning

 No easy solutions here, but it's an interesting discussion.
 One thing that it leaves out as a solution is to automate the head of the distribution and manually do the tail.
-This tends to reduce routine work amnd leaves the more complex cases for humans.
+This tends to reduce routine work and leaves the more complex cases for humans.